devngho/kmarkdown/README.md

 ### Changelog

+- 0\.2\.1
+  - Block\.BlockDSL and MarkdownDSL constructor is now public\.
 - 0\.2\.0
   - How to add elements in MarkdownDSL is changed\.
   - TextStyle is just a MarkdownElement now\.
 - 0\.1\.0
   - Initial release

 ### Installation